-If you read our article on failed Google projects, you may be curious about Microsoft.
-There is not much to add to Microsoft failures as the company has been comparatively persistent.
-It may sound like a Microsoft fanboy but it is truth.
-The best example is the Internet Explorer.
+If you read our article on failed and discontinued Google Products, you may be curious about Microsoft.
+There is not much to add to Microsoft’s failures as the company has been comparatively persistent.
+It may sound like a Microsoft fanboy but it is the truth.
+The best example is Internet Explorer.
 Microsoft kept improving it despite the fact that not many liked it.
 The name IE was found repelling by some, but the company dragged it up to its last operating system known as Windows 10 instead of simply killing it off.
 But yes, the company has had a list of failed Microsoft projects – though not as long as Google.
 Let’s look at some of them.

 Failed Microsoft Products & Services